 Capital assets are long-lived assets of the District as a whole and include land, construction in progress, buildings, leasehold improvements, and equipment.
 The District maintains an initial unit cost capitalization threshold of \$50,000 and an estimated useful life greater than one year.
 Assets are recorded at historical cost, or estimated historical cost, when purchased or constructed.
 Donated capital assets are recorded at estimated acquisition value at the date of donation.
 Improvements to buildings and land that significantly increase the value or extend the useful life of the asset are capitalized; the costs of routine maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are charged as an operating expense in the year in which the expense was incurred.
-Major outlays for capital improvements are capitalized as construction in progress as the projects are constructed.
-Depreciation of capital assets is computed and recorded utilizing the straight-line method.
+Major outlays for capital assets is computed and recorded utilizing the straight-line method.
 Estimated useful lives of the various classes of depreciable capital assets are as follows: buildings, 50 years; improvements, 20 to 40 years; equipment, 5 to 20 years; vehicles, 5 to 10 years.